MJJaroneski/Burger/README.md

 # Burger Logger

-In this assignment, I'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+In this assignment, I created a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).

 The user will be provided with a field in which they can "create" and log their own unique burger. img1.png